ZachG1235/NAU-Team2-UnityJam/README.md

 [ insert functionality after game jam here ]

 ## Credits
-Thank you to all the team members who contributed together to make a fanstastic game.
+Thank you to all the team members who contributed together to make a fantastic game.
 Another thanks to all the people behind the scenes at the Arizona Game Jam for putting on such a wonderful, educative, and competitive event.
-Another massive thanks to the judges for their constructive critism, helping push our project in the right direction.
+Another massive thanks to the judges for their constructive criticism, helping push our project in the right direction.

 ### LinkedIns:
 * [Zachary Garza](https://www.linkedin.com/in/zachary-garza-a2a868365/)